 Lenovo Flex System is the next generation of blade technology with more performance and bandwidth and far more capability to consolidate and virtualize than previous systems.
 Flex System is anchored by the Flex System Enterprise Chassis which enables high-speed performance with integrated servers and networking.
 Furthermore, its flexible design can meet the needs of varying workloads with independently scalable IT resource pools for higher utilization and lower cost per workload.

-- The FC3171 8Gb SAN Switch is withdrawn from marketing
+- The following I/O module is withdrawn from marketing:

 Flex System is the next generation of blade technology with more performance and bandwidth and far more capability to consolidate and virtualize than previous systems.
 Flex System is anchored by the Flex System Enterprise Chassis which enables high-speed performance with integrated servers and networking.
 Furthermore, its flexible design can meet the needs of varying workloads with independently scalable IT resource pools for higher utilization and lower cost per workload.